How to Rehydrate Dried Komatsuna

 How to use and rehydrate dried komatsuna

-This time, we will introduce three ways to rehydrate dried komatsuna.
-We will also share the textures and cooking ideas you can enjoy with each method, so please take a look.
+This time, we'll introduce three ways to rehydrate dried komatsuna.
+We'll also share the textures you can enjoy with each method and recipe ideas, so please use them as a reference.

 Rehydration time